RVgo4it/mmsgate/README.md

 * Edit each DID that will be used with MMSGate.
 	* Enable "Message Service (SMS/MMS)"
 	* Disable "Link the SMS received to this DID to a SIP Account"
-	* Enable "SMS/MMS Webhook URL (3CX)" and site it to something like these, depending on your domain, port and protocol:
+	* Enable "SMS/MMS Webhook URL (3CX)" and set it to something like one of these, depending on your domain, port and protocol:
 		* http://flexisip.yourDomian.com:38443/mmsgate
 		* https://flexisip.yourDomian.com:38443/mmsgate
 	* Enable "URL Callback and Webhook URL Retrying"